NOAA-OWP/RRASSLER/README.md

 # Executive Summary

-The HEC-RAS model format, both as stand alone models or in archive formats, are incompatable for end users whose use case includes widespread accounting and deployment of that data as inputs into other workflows.
+The HEC-RAS model format, both as stand alone models or in archive formats, are incompatible for end users whose use case includes widespread accounting and deployment of that data as inputs into other workflows.
 This tool should be deployed to ingest HEC-RAS models into a “HECRAS_model_catalog”, a normalized and spatialized representation of